 - Tornado Egg Omelette with Ginger Fried Rice

 - Korean Street Toast

 - Cast iron skillet

 - Heat up a cast iron pan to medium high heat.
 While the pan heats up, chop the steak in 1 1/2 inch cubes.
 Generously salt and pepper the steak cubes.

 - When the pan is hot, add 1 tsp neutral cooking oil (I used grapeseed oil).
 Add cubed steak and do not disturb until nicely browned on one side, about 2 minutes.
 Flip to the other side and finish cooking to your preference.
 (I think medium tastes best for this recipe.)
 Transfer to a plate and set aside.

-- After partially cooking the noodles (about 2 minutes), reserve 1/2 cup starchy water in a cup and set aside.
-Drain the noodles and add back to the pot.
+- After partially cooking the noodles (about 2 minutes), drain the noodles and add back to the pot.
+Make sure to reserve 1/2 cup starchy water in a cup and set aside.

 - Add 1 packet of the Chapagetti soup base and 1/2 packet of the Neoguri soup base (you can add more if you like things spicy).

 - Keeping the heat on medium-low, add 1/2 cup reserved starchy water and mix noodles with tongs until the sauce is glossy and thick, about 1-2 minutes.
 Add water in 1-2 Tbsp increments if the noodles start looking too dry.